kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 `MeshGateway` at this moment is not namespace-scoped.
 It can change in the future with the [MeshBuiltinGateway resource](https://github.com/kumahq/kuma/issues/10014).

-For policies in custom namespaces, we've decided that we would allow targeting `MeshGateway` in `MeshHTTPRoute` and `MeshTCPRoute`, and policies that configures only Envoy cluster (services that allows configuring: `to[].targetRef.kind: MeshService` like `MeshCircuitBreaker`).
+For policies in custom namespaces, we've decided that we would allow targeting `MeshGateway` in topLevel targetRef in `MeshHTTPRoute` and `MeshTCPRoute`, and policies that configures only Envoy clusters (policies that allows configuring: `to[].targetRef.kind: MeshService` like `MeshCircuitBreaker`).
-For other policies we would allow referencing routes that reference `MeshGateway`.
+For other policies we would allow referencing Mesh*Routes that reference `MeshGateway` in topLevel targetRef.

 #### Examples